VictoriaMetrics/VictoriaMetrics/README.md

      Whether to disable caches for interned strings.
 This may reduce memory usage at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringCacheExpireDuration and -internStringMaxLen
   -internStringMaxLen int
      The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
+  -license string
+     Lisense key for VictoriaMetrics Enterprise.
+See https://victoriametrics.com/products/enterprise/ .
+Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
+This flag is available only in Enterprise binaries.
+The license key can be also passed via file specified by -licenseFile command-line flag
+  -license.forceOffline
+     Whether to enable offline verification for VictoriaMetrics Enterprise license key, which has been passed either via -license or via -licenseFile command-line flag.
+The issued license key must support offline verification feature.
+Contact info@victoriametrics.com if you need offline license verification.
+This flag is avilable only in Enterprise binaries
+  -licenseFile string
+     Path to file with license key for VictoriaMetrics Enterprise.
+See https://victoriametrics.com/products/enterprise/ .
+Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
+This flag is available only in Enterprise binaries.
+The license key can be also passed inline via -license command-line flag
   -logNewSeries
      Whether to log new series.
 This option is for debug purposes only.
 It can lead to performance issues when big number of new series are ingested into VictoriaMetrics
   -loggerDisableTimestamps